kubernetes/enhancements/keps/sig-api-machinery/2876-crd-validation-expression-language/README.md

 See also the future plans section for this.
 We believe that CEL for General Admission Control is valuable and should be implemented.
-We are implementing CRD validation with CEL first because is is a more constrainted problem and is complementary to CEL for general admission (even if we already had CEL for general admission implemented, the convenience of inline CEL validation expressions in CRDs is sufficiently convenient to justify it being added).
+We are implementing CRD validation with CEL first because is is a more constrained problem and is complementary to CEL for general admission (even if we already had CEL for general admission implemented, the convenience of inline CEL validation expressions in CRDs is sufficiently convenient to justify it being added).